MiriamPapp/photo-forum/docs/envsetup.md

 2. On Mac-OS your running shell should be the `Bourne again shell`(bash).
 If you use Linux it should be bash too - on other Unix like systems you have to adapt the following steps for your shell.
-   To check your running shell exec ute the following command:
+   To check your running shell execute the following command:
    ```Shell
    env | grep ^SHELL=
    ```